Excited to learn more about yoga therapy? Get your FREE E-Course!

 - Headaches and migraine

 A strong evidence base for Yoga Therapy is emerging as an increasing number of high quality research papers are published.
 At Adore Yoga, trainee therapists learn to read and interpret research data and integrate scientific evidence into their practice.

 What's the difference between Yoga Therapy and regular yoga?

 Yoga Therapy is specifically designed to help individuals manage or recover from health issues.
 It does not follow a particular sequence and doesn't require any level of fitness - it's accessible and available to everyone.
-From obsessive compulsive disorder to bulging discs to asthma to palliative care, Yoga Therapy selects from and adapts the many thousands of tools of yoga to support each student.
+From obsessive compulsive disorder and bulging discs to asthma and palliative care, Yoga Therapists select and adapt yoga techniques to support each student.

 You might not even do any yoga postures during a Yoga Therapy session!
 Yoga Therapy can be delivered during one-on-one sessions or in small groups.
 Even within small groups, each practice is adapted to the needs of individual participants.
 Unlike regular yoga classes, there is no 'one-size-fits-all'.
 The Yoga Therapist empowers students to find their own way to practice rather than 'instructing' them into particular shapes or ways of working.

 What's the difference between a Yoga Therapist and a yoga teacher?

 The description 'yoga teacher' can mean many things.
 Once upon a time, yoga teachers spent many years learning yoga from a master teacher and, when their teacher decided they were ready, they would be invited to start teaching.